 • Mind your trees: Any trees that are too close to your home should be cut down or moved to prevent the roots from putting stress on the foundation.
 A good general rule is to allow one foot of space for roots for each inch of trunk thickness.
 So a tree with a trunk that is 6 inches in diameter should be at least 6 feet away from your foundation.

-• Clean your gutters: It seems simple, but clogged gutters can lead to water spilling over the edge — and directly onto the soil surrounding your foundation.
+• Clean your gutters: Clogged gutters can lead to water spilling over the edge and directly onto the soil surrounding your foundation.
+Keeping your gutters clear of leaves and debris can protect your foundation from moisture-related issues.

-• Address cracks promptly: If you notice any cracks in your foundation, don’t wait to get a pro out to assess the severity of the foundation issue.
-Acting fast can minimize the damage — and the cost to repair it.
+• Address cracks promptly: If you notice any cracks in your foundation, don’t wait to get a professional out to assess the severity of the issue.
+Acting fast can minimize the damage — and the cost of repairing it.

 Foundation damage warning signs